20 Fast Spreading Shrubs You may Want to Avoid

 Before You Plant Fast-Growing Shrubs…

-If a plant is labeled fast-growing, low-maintenance, or great for privacy, take a closer look first.
+If a shrub is labeled fast-growing, low-maintenance, or great for privacy, take a closer look before planting.

 A little research now can save you years of pruning, digging, and regret later.